cockroachdb/docs/v2.1/configure-replication-zones.md

 ### Create a replication zone for a secondary index

+{{site.data.alerts.callout_info}}
+This is an [enterprise-only](enterprise-licensing.html) feature.
+{{site.data.alerts.end}}

+The [secondary indexes](indexes.html) on a table will automatically use the replication zone for the table.
+However, with an enterprise license, you can add distinct replication zones for secondary indexes.

-To control replication for a specific secondary index, create a YAML file defining only the values you want to change (other values will not be affected), and use the `cockroach zone set <database.index> -f <file.yaml>` command with appropriate flags:
+To control replication for a specific secondary index, create a YAML file defining only the values you want to change (other values will not be affected), and use the `cockroach zone set <database.table@index> -f <file.yaml>` command with appropriate flags:

 {{site.data.alerts.callout_success}}
 To get the name of a secondary index, which you need for the `cockroach zone set` command, use the [`SHOW INDEX`](show-index.html) or [`SHOW CREATE TABLE`](show-create.html) statements.